Criminal Justice Faculty

-Dr. Scott is currently an Assistant Professor of Criminal Justice and Public Administration.
-Her B.S., M.S., and Ph.D. in Criminal Justice are from Texas State University.
-She teaches Community-Based Corrections and Introduction to Juvenile Justice at the undergraduate level.
-She also teaches Research Methods in the Public Administration Program.
+Dr. Scott earned her Ph.D. in Criminal Justice from Texas State University.
+She teaches Research Methods, Program Evaluation and Survey Research in the Public Administration Program and Community-Based Corrections, Criminology, and Research Methods in the undergraduate Criminal Justice program.
 Dr. Scott’s research interests include addiction and substance abuse treatment in the criminal justice system, community corrections, and risk assessment.
 She also enjoys conducting program evaluations with state and local criminal justice officials.

 Wendi Pollock is an Assistant Professor of Criminal Justice at Texas A&M Univeristy-Corpus Christi.
 She received her B.S. and M.S. in criminal justice from Sul Ross State University, and her Ph.D. in criminal justice at Sam Houston State University.
 She currently works with police departments and research partners to study issues in police/public contact, public perceptions of police, false accusations of crime, and erroneous or false arrest.